dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

     User user = findUser(userId)
     user.getTransaction() // find all transaction relation in user

+Return: Found related object(s) in data store.

 Method: GET

 URL: /v1/<application-id>/<parent-table-name>/<parent-object-id>/relation/<relation-name>?startIndex=45&pageSize=6

+Headers:
+Content-Type : application/json
+Authorization: {user token after login in Dena platform}

 Optional Parameter

-- **startIndex**: The start row number from which return result to client.starting from 0 and default to 0.
+- **startIndex**: The start row number from which return result to client. starting from 0 and default to 0.
 - **pageSize**: The number of records to retrieve in a single page. default to 50.

 *Note:* for more information see [Pagination](#pagination) section

-Request Body: None
+Request Body: {None}

 ***Example:***

-/v1/denaQA/post?startIndex=0&pageSize=2
+Request Body: {None}

 Response Body:

     {
         "timestamp": 1522485942626,
+        "status":200,
         "found_object_count(s)": 2,
         "objects": [
             {